simonspa/corryvreckan/src/modules/AnalysisTracks/README.md

 **Status**: Work in progress

 ### Description
-Check the recontructed tracks for track distances, double usage of clusters, etc
+Check the reconstructed tracks for track distances, double usage of clusters, etc

 ### Parameters
 No parameters are used from the configuration file.